thekubeworld/iptables/README.md

   * [Resources](#Resources)

 # iptables
-About: kube-proxy uses iptables and here some notes from recent refresh on the topic

 - The userspace tool requires: `privileged user`
 - All commands executed via iptables are stored in memory, if the machine is rebooted the changes are lost.